-Top 7 NES emulators for Windows 10
+Top 9 NES emulators for Windows 10 to use in 2019

 The latest big game titles are the main thing these days.
 These games draw attention all around the internet, make the most money, and represent what gaming is about this year.

-Nintendo’s NES (Nintendo Entertainment System) is surely one of the most popular platforms from the late 80s and early 90s.
+Nintendo’s NES (Nintendo Entertainment System) is surely one of the most popular platforms from the late 80’s and early 90’s.
 Since you’re reading this article, you know that playing NES games is still possible on modern computers, by using an emulator.

 FCEUX is one of the most popular NES emulators in the NES community.
 This program offers a lot of features, along with many customization options, that will satisfy both players and developers.

 FCEUX is fairly easy to use, and the program provides tools for debugging, video recording, ROM-hacking, and creating speedruns.
 There are also joystick and full-screen support, for the ultimate experience.

 On the other hand, it comes with an inaccurate color palette by default, but this can be fixed manually.
 Besides regular NES files, FCEUX can also load UNF, NSF, FDS, RAR, ZIP and GZ formats.